Razacs/Playwright-E2E-Test-Automation/README.md

 **limehome Solution**
 -----------------------------

-This repository have solutions of Limehome challenge of Frontend and Backend Task.
+This repository have solutions of of Frontend and Backend automation using Playwright.
 Below have all details regarding Solutions and execution flow.

 **Folder Structure**
 --------------------------------